CBC

 Acne

-A research team that had previously shown CBD’s effect on acne studied other cannabinoids, including CBC, for the same effects.
-Indeed, it was shown to be a powerful inhibitor of acne.
-As a skin disease, acne is characterized by excess sebum production and sebaceous gland inflammation.
-It turns out that it exhibited powerful anti-inflammatory properties and also suppressed excessive lipid production in the sebaceous glands.
-CBC also reduced levels of arachidonic acid (AA), which is needed to create the lipogenesis.
-More research is needed, but it might just one day become a very powerful anti-acne treatment.
+A research team that had previously demonstrated CBD’s effect on acne studied other cannabinoids, including CBC, for similar effects.
+They found that CBC was a powerful inhibitor of acne.
+Acne, a skin disease, is characterized by excess sebum production and inflammation of the sebaceous glands.
+The study revealed that CBC exhibited strong anti-inflammatory properties and suppressed excessive lipid production in the sebaceous glands.
+CBC also reduced levels of arachidonic acid (AA), which is essential for lipogenesis.
+While more research is needed, CBC could one day become a powerful anti-acne treatment.

 Can cannabis and CBD be part of your skin care regimen?